Bacon8tor/ESP_METAR_LED_MAP/README.md

    - FastLED

 2. **Configure Airports:**
    Modify the list of airports in the code to get METAR data for the desired locations.
+Using the Airports ICAO Code, order them according to how you laid out the LEDS on Your map,starting with 0(zero).
+   `Airport airports[] = {
+   //{"ICAO",LED_POSITION} //Example
+  {"KSFO", 0},  // San Francisco International Airport {"KLAX", 1},  // Los Angeles International Airport {"KPHX", 2},  // Phoenix Sky Harbor International Airport {"KJFK", 3},  // John F. Kennedy International Airport* {"KORD", 4}  // Chicago O'Hare International Airport };`
+3. **Change NUM_AIRPORTS**
+  Change this to how many airports you added above.
+4. **Data Pin**
+  Make sure you have your data pin set to your Data Pin on your leds.
+5. **Upload**
+  Project should work with any flavor of the ESP32 Family, but I have had the best luck with the more common ESP32 Dev Module.
+Make sure you have your esp32 boards installed, as well as the libraries above.

-3. **Connect to WiFi**
+6. **Connect to WiFi**
    Boot the ESP and you should see a WiFi named IFR_MAP_WIFI, you will be then able to connect to your Own Wifi Network.

 ## ISSUES